Innovative Approaches to Literacy Program

 If the date/time received is later than 4:30:00 p.m.
 Washington, D.C. time, on the deadline date, your application is late.
 If your application has a status of “Received” it is still awaiting validation by Grants.gov.
 Once validation is complete, the status will either change to “Validated” or “Rejected with Errors.”
 If the status is “Rejected with Errors,” your application has not been received successfully.
 Some of the reasons Grants.gov may reject an application can be found on the Grants.gov site:http://www.grants.gov/web/grants/applicants/applicant-faqs.html .

-Submission Problems - What should you do?
+Submission Problems - What should I do?

-If you have problems submitting to Grants.gov before the closing date, please contact Grants.gov Customer Support at 1-800-518-4726 or http://www.grants.gov/web/grants/about/contact-us.html, or access the Grants.gov Self-Service web portal at: https://grants-portal.psc.gov/Welcome.aspx?pt=Grants
+If you have problems submitting to Grants.gov before the closing date, please contact Grants.gov Customer Support at 1-800-518-4726 or http://www.grants.gov/web/grants/support.html or access the Grants.gov Self-Service web portal at: https://grants-portal.psc.gov/Welcome.aspx?pt=Grants

 If electronic submission is required, you must submit an electronic application before 4:30:00 p.m., unless you follow the procedures in the Federal Register notice and qualify for one of the exceptions to the electronic submission requirement and submit, no later than two weeks before the application deadline date, a written statement to the Department that you qualify for one of these exceptions.
 (See the Federal Register notice for detailed instructions.)

 Helpful Hints When Working with Grants.gov